 What is a domain name & do I need one?

 Getting your site online starts with a domain name.
 A domain name is the address for your website.
 Allowing your visitors to find your site easily, so every domain name has to be unique.
-In order to to register a domain name you need to go through a domain name registration provider.
+To register a domain name, you need to go through a domain name registration provider.

 What are the most common TLDs (Top Level Domains)?

 Most people know a few of them.
 In the UK the most common are .com, .org, .net, .info or ccTLDs (Country-code Top Level Domains) such a .uk.
 Since 2009 though the choice out there has swelled to over 1000 different domain name extensions.
 However the most popular in the UK hosting market are still .com or .co.uk.